RichardHu19/Prosperity-2/README.md

 ## Round 1

-For the first round, our team maintained a position of starfruit and amethysts based on how far their price was from the average price.
+For the first round, our team maintained a position of starfruit and amethysts based on how far the order price was from the average price of the good.

-The manual challenge was completed by calculating the expected value of each pair of bids, as the pdf was given as linear.
-The otpimal values were 952 and 978.
+The manual challenge was completed by calculating the expected value of each pair of bids, which was possible as the pdf was given as linear.
+The optimal values were 952 and 978.